-Cut the tissue paper to the approximate size of the holes on the sides of the box (leaving edges that can be taped down).
-Then tape the tissue paper to the box, covering each hole.
+Cut the tissue paper to the approximate size of the sides of the box (leaving edges that can be taped down).
+Then tape the tissue paper to the outside of the box, covering each hole.
 The tissue paper will act as a light diffuser, softening the incoming light and removing harsh shadows.

 Step 3: Drape the poster board for a white background